Leadership

 Melanie Semcesen is a graduate student in the Speech-Language Pathology program at the University of South Carolina.
 She is from Charlotte, North Carolina and attended the University of North Carolina at Chapel Hill where she earned her B.S. in Psychology with minors in French and Speech and Hearing Sciences.
 She is excited to learn more about the field of Speech-Language Pathology and work in the Aphasia Lab.
 Melanie enjoys spending time with her friends, hiking and camping, travelling, and reading in her free time.

-Gianna Venafra is a graduate student in the Speech-Language Pathology program at the University of South Carolina.
-She is from Philadelphia, Pennsylvania and graduated from West Chester University of Pennsylvania with a B.A. in Communication Sciences and Disorders and a minor in Linguistics.
-Gianna is most interested in working in a medical setting with children or adults who have neurogenic disorders.
-Gianna is grateful for the opportunity to work in the Aphasia lab and is looking forward to gaining more experience.
-She is excited to live in a new city and cannot wait to explore all Columbia has to offer!
+Veronica Snell is a graduate student in the Speech-Language Therapy Master’s program at the University of South Carolina.
+She is from Princeton, New Jersey and graduated from Penn State University with a B.S. in Communication Sciences and Disorders and a minor in Human Development and Family Studies.
+Veronica is interested in working in a medical setting with children or with adults who have neurological disorders.
+In her free time, she enjoys trying new restaurants, spending time with friends and family and traveling.
+Veronica is excited to gain more experience and explore Columbia!

 Undergraduate Students